How to Make Birds YOUR Prey in a Survival Situation

 • The easiest is just to skewer them and roast them over a fire.

 • You can also spatchcock the bird.
 This is the process of cutting out the backbone of the bird and spreading it flat.
-If you are cooking on a hot rock or pan, this will make it cook more evenly.
+If you are on a hot rock or pan, this will make it cook more evenly.

 • Finally, you can always boil the bird.
 The meat is not as flavorful, but all of the fats and oils end up in the water giving you a tasty broth.